 An adverse (or partly adverse) decision on the merits in the first instance can be appealed to the Higher Regional Court, which will be a full legal review of the case.
-Therefore, generally, the appeals court has to base its review upon the facts and evidence determined by the first-instance court.
-However, under very narrow circumstance new facts and evidence are allowed:
+Therefore, generally, the appeals court has to base its review on the facts and evidence determined by the first instance court.
+However, under very narrow circumstances are new facts and evidence allowed:

-- in the case of doubts in relation to the correctness and completeness of the facts determined by the first-instance court based upon concrete indications; or
+- in the case of doubts in relation to the correctness and completeness of the facts determined by the first instance court based on concrete indications; or

 - if explicitly allowed by law, in particular by Section 531(2) of the Code of Civil Procedure, if: